Manuscripts published in JPPR are free of charge.

 Reference links

 Increased discoverability of research and high quality peer review are ensured by online links to the sources cited.
-In order to allow us to create links to abstracting and indexing services, such as Scopus, CrossRef and Google Scholar, please ensure that data provided in the references are correct.
+In order to allow us to create links to abstracting and indexing services, such as Scopus, CrossRef and Google Scholar, please ensure that the data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
-When copying references, please be careful as they may already contain errors.
+When copying references, please be careful as they already may contain errors.

 Use of the DOI is highly encouraged.